 In Center for Extended Care at Amherst, 15.75% Percentage of Residents

-This indicates the percent of residents that maintained mobility over time.
-Preserving mobility is usually a good sign for residents' health.
+This tells you the percentage of residents who remained mobile levels over time.
+Retaining mobility can be a great sign for residents' health.

 In Center for Extended Care at Amherst, 1.68 Hospitalizations per 1,000 resident days

 This indicates the number of times residents are hospitalized per 1,000 days of care.